covalenthq/covalent-docs/content/en/docs/network/covalent-query-token/how-to-stake.md

 On the staking dashboard, you will be able to delegate to network operators, modify existing stakes, and get an overall glimpse of your staking activity.

-### Delegate your CQT to a Network Operator
+### Stake your CQT to a Network Operator

 Upon connecting your wallet to the Covalent Network Staking dashboard, you, as a Delegator, can delegate to a Network Operator by staking tokens and adding to the Operator's stake.

 You should see a number of Network Operators, all of which perform a specific, or range of roles.
 At this time, they are only operating as Block Specimen Producers.